mi1b/vs-w713/README.md

 * If anything weird happens (not saying it will) you can remove the container:
   * `docker rm -f wallet713`

-* To start Wallet713 again, just run the container:
+* To start Wallet713 again, navigate to the work directory and run the container:
+  * `cd \vs-w713-master\vs-w713`
   * `docker run --rm --name wallet713 -ti -v $PWD/data:/root/.wallet713 my/wallet713 wallet713`

 > *Whatever happens to the container doesn't matter.
 You can delete the container, all the images, and uninstall Docker.
-Your Wallet713 data remains in the **\vs-w713-master\vs-w713\data** folder.
-Grin is always safe, or as safe as it can be on the Windows filesystem.*
+Your Wallet713 data remains in the **\vs-w713-master\vs-w713\data** folder and is safe.*

 ## Things You Should Know